GETTING ACCURATE FREIGHT RATES: DENSITY PRICING VS. NMFC CODES

 Denser items generally have a lower freight class, while less-dense products usually have higher classifications.
 Carriers assign rates based on NMFC classes, assuming that higher-density items take up less space on a truck and are less susceptible to damage, therefore cost less to ship per hundred pounds of weight.

-Check out this guide to learn more about the basics of freight classification.
+Check out this guide to learn more about the basics of freight classification codes.

-What do I do to secure great rates?
+What do I do to secure great freight shipping rates?